SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/privacy.md

 ### Data Sources and Storage

-The source of the data indexed by this site is from [this packages.json](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json) file, and all repositories indexed are publicly available.
-If you are the owner of a Swift package listed there and would like it removed from this index, please let us know by [creating a new GitHub issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose).
+The source of all data indexed by this site is [this packages.json](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json) file.
+Any information gathered is from either the repository itself or the repository’s hosting platform.
+This site gathers information only from publicly accessible source repositories.
+If you are the owner of a Swift package indexed by this site and would like it removed from this index, please let us know by [creating a new GitHub issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose).

 ### Cookies and Analytics

-This site uses [Google Analytics](https://analytics.google.com) loaded via [Google Tag Manager](https://tagmanager.google.com) to gather usage statistics.
-We use no other analytics frameworks, trackers, or other cookies.
-All IP address information is anonymised using [IP anonymisation in Google Analytics](https://support.google.com/analytics/answer/2763052).
+This site uses [Plausible Analytics](https://plausible.io/) to gather anonymous usage data.
+We do not track visitors in any way and do not store a cookie or use local storage.
+You can read more about how Plausible analytics works in their [data policy](https://plausible.io/data-policy).

+This site routes all traffic through the Cloudflare CDN, who may inject a cookie.
+For more information, see the [Cloudflare privacy policy](https://www.cloudflare.com/privacypolicy/).